 Overview of entity integrations in ITSI

-Splunk IT Service Intelligence (ITSI) entity integrations provide data integrations and investigation tools for operating systems, virtual infrastructures, containers, and cloud services.
+Splunk IT Service Intelligence (ITSI) entity integrations provide data integrations and investigation tools for operating systems, virtual infrastructures, and containers.

 For each resource in an integration, ITSI creates an entity.
 You can also manually import entities from CSV files or searches.
 ITSI correlates logs and metrics for each entity.
 Use metrics to observe the performance of entities and logs to understand the performance of entities.